 In today’s global marketplace, general managers working for any company must be sufficiently knowledgeable to anticipate and respond to, changes in economic and technological environments around the globe.
-The Krannert full time MBA International Management Concentration or Option provides future managers with a strategic view of the challenges and opportunities facing corporations, and with the knowledge and skills to deal with such changes.
-This concentration can either be the primary specialty of the MBA candidate or can enhance any of the traditional functional concentration areas.
+The Krannert full time MBA International Management Specialization or Option provides future managers with a strategic view of the challenges and opportunities facing corporations, and with the knowledge and skills to deal with such changes.
+This specialization can either be the primary specialty of the MBA candidate or can enhance any of the traditional functional specialization areas.

-The International Management Concentration provides an excellent background for general managerial positions, especially within multinational corporations.
-A cross-section of public and private sector positions in which the concentration area is useful includes:
+The International Management Specialization provides an excellent background for general managerial positions, especially within multinational corporations.
+A cross-section of public and private sector positions in which the specialization area is useful includes:

 - Global corporations